Updated July 2019

 The Monthly Average Sales vs. List Price also declined dramatically starting in mid-2018.
 We are now in the 3-5% range which we haven’t seen since pre-2012.
 This reflects a significant decline in the number of offers received.

 The Monthly Inventory of Active Listings also increased starting in mid-2018.
 We are now around 60 Active Listings compared to around 45 in previous years, a 30% increase.

 The Monthly Supply of New Listings has remained relatively consistent since 2012.
 Suggests the changes noted above are due to change in market demand, not supply.

-The number of Closed Sales per month has been fairly consistent over the past six years.
+The number of Closed Sales has declined slightly in 2019.
+About one-half of the decline is due to fewer New Listings and the other half due to reduced market demand.
 Note that a Closed Sale is reported after escrow closes, which is typically one month after it actually sold (Pending/In-contract).

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.